shoutrain/Deep-Reinforcement-Learning-Hands-On-Second-Edition/README.md

 Deep-Reinforcement-Learning-Hands-On-Second-Edition, published by Packt

-> I am using python 3.10, torch 2.01, gymnasium 0.29.1(instead of gym <=0.26.2) and corresponding other packages, so please ignore the following package versions.
+> I am using python 3.12.2, torch 2.4.1, gymnasium 0.29.1(instead of gym <=0.26.2) and corresponding other packages, so please ignore the following package versions.
+It's better to run these examples on linux(ubuntu 22.04).
+Atri doesn't seem to work on windows.

 ## Code branches